InfernoDragon0/LilyGPT-telegram/README.md

 </details>

 # About The Project
-LilyGPT is a Discord Bot powered by ChatGPT
+LilyGPT is a Telegram Bot powered by ChatGPT

 Using the OpenAI API, LilyGPT is able to generate text based on a prompt.
 The bot is able to generate text in a variety of different topics, such as names, descriptions, stories, etc.